Gidexy/alx-system_engineering-devops/0x00-shell_basics/README.md

- The 4-listmorefiles displays current directory files including hidden fikes in long format The 5-listfilesdigitonly displays files in a directory in numerical order and long format The 6-firstdirectory script creates a new directory in another directory
+ The 4-listmorefiles displays current directory files including hidden fikes in long format The 5-listfilesdigitonly displays files in a directory in numerical order and long format The 6-firstdirectory script creates a new directory in another directory The 7-movethatfile script moves betty frrom tmp to the new directory